 When to Use an Unsecured Credit Card

 Although they’re typically more expensive and riskier, if you have good personal credit, you can avoid having to provide collateral.
 Instead, your possible approved credit limit is based on an evaluation of your personal credit history and credit score.
-Generally, credit card providers require that you have a personal credit score of 600+ (check yours for free).
+Generally, credit card providers require that you have a personal credit score of at least 600.

 Secured vs Unsecured Credit Card for Self-Employed Individuals